 The MMF, as the duly authorized representative of the Red River Métis, has been recognized by both the federal and provincial governments in agreements, policies, and legislation.
-For example, in 2002, The Child and Family Services Authorities Act recognized the MMF for the devolution of child and family services to MMF institutions.
-This Act establishes a series of Child and Family Services Authorities to administer and provide the delivery of services to various distinct Indigenous communities in Manitoba.
-It creates a Métis Authority, the directors of which is appointed by the MMF.
+For example, in 2002, The Child and Family Services Authorities Act recognized the MMF for the devolution of Manitoba child and family services to a MMF controlled entity institutions.
+This Act establishes a series of Child and Family Services Authorities and provide the delivery of services to various distinct Indigenous communities in Manitoba.
+It creates a Métis Child and Family Serviced Authority, the directors of which are appointed by the MMF.

 In 2008, the courts in Manitoba further recognized that "[t]he Métis community today in Manitoba is a well organized and vibrant community.
-Evidence was presented that the governing body of Métis people in Manitoba, the Manitoba Métis Federation, has a membership of approximately 40,000, most of which reside in southwestern Manitoba."
-In 2010, the Manitoba Government adopted a Manitoba Métis Policy, and stated that:
+Evidence was presented that the governing body of Métis people in Manitoba, the Manitoba Métis Federation, has a membership of approximately 40,000, most of which reside in southwestern Manitoba."6 In 2010, the Manitoba Government adopted a Manitoba Métis Policy, and stated that:

-The Manitoba Metis Federation is a political representative of Métis people in Manitoba and represents in Manitoba the Métis who collectively refer to themselves as the Métis Nation. ...
-Recognition of the Manitoba Métis Federation as the primary representative of the Métis people is an important part of formalizing relationships.
+The Manitoba Metis Federation is a political representative of Métis people in Manitoba and represents in Manitoba the Métis who collectively refer to themselves as the Métis Nation...
+Recognition of the Manitoba Métis Federation as the primary representative of the Métis people is an important part of formalizing relationships.7

-In 2012, the MMF-Manitoba Harvesting Agreement (2012) negotiated between the MMF and the Manitoba Government recognized some of the collective section 35 harvesting rights of the Red River Manitoba Métis and relied on the citizenship processes of the MMF as proof of belonging to a rightsholding Aboriginal community:
+In 2012, the MMF-Manitoba Harvesting Agreement (2012) negotiated between the MMF, and the Manitoba Government recognized some of the collective section 35 harvesting rights of the Red River Métis and relied on the Citizenship processes of the MMF as proof of belonging to a rights-holding Aboriginal community:

-For the purposes of these Points of Agreement, Manitoba will recognize as Métis Rights-Holders, individuals who are residents in Manitoba and who hold a valid MMF Harvesters Card, issued according to the MMF's Laws of the Hunt. [... and will] consult with the MMF prior to implementing any changes to the current regulatory regime that may infringe Métis Harvesting Rights.
-9
+For the purposes of these Points of Agreement, Manitoba will recognize as Métis Rights-Holders, individuals who are residents in Manitoba and who hold a valid MMF Harvesters Card, issued according to the MMF's Laws of the Hunt. [... and will] consult with the MMF prior to implementing any changes to the current regulatory regime that may infringe Métis Harvesting Rights.8

-&lt;sup>9 MMF-Manitoba Harvesting Points of Agreement (September 29, 2012), ss.
+8 MMF-Manitoba Harvesting Points of Agreement (September 29, 2012), ss.
 3, 6-7.